Trauma Surgeon: Job Description & Career Requirements

 The U.S. Bureau of Labor Statistics (BLS) estimates that demand for physicians and surgeons will increase by 18% between 2012 and 2022.
 The field is expected to see an additional 123,300 new jobs over that decade, according to the BLS.
-In May 2012, salary data from the BLS showed an average annual income of $233,150 for surgeons.
+In July 2015, Payscale.com reported a median annual income of $301,774 for trauma surgeons.

 Bachelor of Science in Biology

 Aspiring trauma surgeons must first obtain a bachelor's degree in an area such as pre-medicine, biology or a related scientific discipline.
 These 4-year degree programs should provide the education base for students who seek to enter medical school.
 Common courses include:

 Like all aspiring doctors, students interested in trauma surgery must complete four years of medical school and earn a doctor of medicine (M.D.).
 M.D. programs combine two years of laboratory and class work, which generally includes coursework ranging from pharmacology to microbiology, with two more years of clinical clerkships.
 During clerkship rotations, students begin to work on patients in real health care environments.
 Graduates may take the United States Medical Licensing Examination to become licensed to practice.

 General surgery residencies cultivate the broad base of surgical knowledge essential to trauma surgeons, who must be able to treat various kinds of injuries to all organ systems.
 Students typically may spend three or more years in a general surgery residency where they complete surgery rotations in trauma and cardiac surgery.
 Residents are also trained on patient care and nutrition.